productscience/constellate/docs/installation.md

 You'll next need the credentials for either running a local version for development, for carrying out deploys to firebase.

-As users are fetched from Airtable, you need to be a member of an existing Airtable project with the correct data structure for cl8.
+When users are fetched from Airtable, you need to be a member of an existing Airtable project with the correct data structure for cl8.

 #### Fetching the credentials from firebase: